John Geoffrey Jones: Early life and education

-Jones was first educated at St Michael's School, an independent boarding school in Llanelli where he was Head Boy.
-He received his LL.B. in 1955 after graduating from the University of Wales Trinity Saint David and University College London.
-He received his LL.M in 1985.
+Jones was first educated at St Michael's School, a private boarding school in Llanelli where he was head boy.
+He read law at St David's College, Lampeter and University College London, gaining an LL.B. in 1955 and LL.M in 1985.

+Career

 Jones was called to the Bar at Gray's Inn in 1956.
-He was a pupil of His Honour Geraint Rees and the Right Honourable Sir John Dexter Stocker.
+From 1956 to 1967, he was a pupil of His Honour Richard Geraint Rees and the Right Honourable Sir John Dexter Stocker.

-Career

-Jones practiced law in Leicester from 1958 to 1970 and in London from 1970.
-On 14 January 1975, he was sworn in by the Lord Chancellor as a circuit judge, assigned to the Midland and Oxford circuit and sitting at the Central Criminal Court "Old Bailey".
-As a Deputy High Court Judge, Jones presided over the county courts of Leicester and Lincoln.
-With Jones presiding, the Crown Court of Leicester reported greater productivity.
+Jones practised law in Leicester from 1958 to 1970 and in London from 1970 to 1975.
+On 14 January 1975, he was sworn in by the Lord Chancellor as a circuit judge, assigned to the Midland and Oxford circuit and sitting at the Central Criminal Court.
+As a Deputy High Court Judge, Jones presided over the county courts of Leicester, Lincoln and Nottingham.
 It was said that under "His Honour Judge Jones, [the court] actively encourages the co-operation of solicitors."

-Mental health judiciary
+He was a member of the Bar Council from 1970 to 1972.

-From 1985 to 2000, Jones served as president of the Mental Health Review Tribunal for England and Wales, and from 1996 to 1999, he was chairman of the Mental Health Review Tribunal for Wales.
+From 1985 to 2000, Jones was president of the Mental Health Review Tribunal for the West Midlands.
+He was chairman of the Mental Health Review Tribunal for Wales from 1996 to 1999 and president from 1999 to 2000.